oicr-gsi/shesmu/plugin-jira/README.md

 - `BY_ASSIGNEE` creates one search that matches the base filter and any of the ticket filters that are assigned to a particular person.
 The name can contain `{assignee}` for the full name of the person for the ticket group.

+Searches can also be export back to JIRA from Shesmu.
+By setting the `"issueType"` property to the name of an issue type for this project, the _Export Search_ button will have an entry to create a new issue with the current search already in the description.
+If the `"issueType"` is null or not an issue type present in the project, the button will not appear.